PrefectHQ/prefect/docs/guides/host.md

 ```
 </div>

-This command will clear all data and reapply the schema.
+This command clears all data and reapplies the schema.

 ### Database settings

 Prefect provides several settings for configuring the database.
-Here are the default settings:
+The default settings are:

 <div class="terminal">
 ```bash